-Today, I am a qualified herbal educator and consultant and those who have been with me for the last fifteen years can attest to the fact that this blog has reflected my journey toward that role.
+That was in the days before we moved to Iowa City and I decided to go back to college.
+I am a qualified herbal educator and consultant now and those who have been with me for the last twenty years can attest to the fact that this blog has reflected my journey toward that role.

 As an anthropologist, I have learned that historically people had a better handle on this than we do now, so I write a lot about good old-fashioned know-how.
-On occasion, I will share folk remedies or how to use herbal preparations to support your recovery from minor illnesses and injuries.
-I have the scientific background to back up what I am saying with modern research.
+I will share folk remedies or how to use herbal preparations to support your recovery from minor illnesses and injuries.
+I have the scientific background to back up what I am saying with modern research, so occasionally I will share that as well.

 If you are interested in more in depth learning, I strongly suggest you check out the rest of the website for information on classes and workshops I offer.